Asperger Syndrome

 What is Asperger syndrome?

 Asperger syndrome is a lifelong autism spectrum disorder that affects social skills.
-People with Asperger syndrome are now considered to have autism spectrum disorder, or ASD.
+People with Asperger syndrome are considered to have autism spectrum disorder (ASD).

 • Asperger syndrome is different from other autism spectrum disorders in that children with Asperger syndrome develop language on a normal schedule, or may even be advanced in terms of language skills.